qmdx00/qmdx00/README.md

 ### Hi there 👋

-I was a Java programmer ever, now translate to Golang as a Gopher.
+I used to be a java programmer and now use golang as the main language.
-Please contact me if you have any suggestions.

-Here is my email: qmdx00@gmail.com
+Please contact me if you have any suggestions, here is my email: qmdx00@gmail.com